-Create a new application from the main menu by clicking on the "Apply for a Heritage Partnership Grant" button.
+Create a new application from the main menu by clicking on the "Heritage Partnership Grant" button.

 A number of grant application forms will be listed.
-This manual only provides information on filling out the Heritage Partnership Program grant application.
-To open a blank grant application form, click on "Click here to start Heritage Partnership Application."
+To open a blank grant application form, click on "Apply for a Heritage Partnership Grant."